 You really shouldn’t, the local’s never do!
 The only exception being if the driver performs some extra task such as carrying heavy bags or making a short stop such as at an ATM or convenience store.

 In downtown Cancun there are accepted rates that all the locals know.
 In the Hotel Zone though the drivers will charge you what they think they can get away with.
 If you’re paying in Dollars it will be even worse.

 Not only will they charge you an inflated price if they can, they will also calculate in Pesos and give you a poor exchange rate.

 Should You Tip in Dollars or Pesos?

 You’ll probably know that there are two accepted currencies in Cancun.
 US Dollars and Mexican Pesos.
-Inside the Cancun Hotel Zone Dollars are fairly commonplace, but in the urban areas of Cancun where the staff live Pesos are the predominant currency.
+Inside the Cancun Hotel Zone Dollars are fairly common, but in the urban areas of Cancun where the staff live Pesos are the main currency.

-If you tip in Dollars, bear in mind that the first thing your recipient will do is find an exchange place and swap the Dollars for Pesos.
-When he/she pays their rent, catches the bus, pays their utility bills etc they will be paying in Pesos.
+If you tip in Dollars, bear in mind that the first thing the recipient will do is find a Cancun exchange place and swap the Dollars for Pesos.
+When he/she pays their rent, takes the bus, pays their utility bills etc they will be paying in Pesos.
 Try to save them the extra hassle of exchanging their money and save them from losing out on the rate themselves.